rtoal/plang-glossary/README.md

 A syntactic form that improves upon an equivalent primitive form by being more concise, expressive, powerful, or elegant.

 ### Syntax
-Refers to the structure of a program, as opposed its meaning.
+Refers to the structure of a program, as opposed to its meaning.

 ### Systems Language
 A programming language used for writing system software.